nt87814/Coding-Challenge/README.md

 Regardless if you can or cannot answer the question, provide a short explanation of how you got your solution or how you think it can be solved in your README.md file.

 The libraries I used were pandas, matplotlib, and sklearn.
+First I computed the k-means clustering algorithm with different values of k from 1 to 10.
+For each k, I calculated the total within-cluster sum of square or wss.
+Then I plotted the curve of wss with the number of clusters k.
+The location where the curve bends is considered as an indicator of the appropriate number of clusters which resulted in 2.5.